dtaliun/Multiple_testing_burden_HLA/README.md

 ### 1.3.
 Analyses

 ## 2. Citation
 You are free to re-use data and code in this repository.
-If you do so, please cite: TBA.
+If you do so, please cite the following:

+- If you used our scripts or simulation results cite: TBD

+- If you used only the raw data in `data/1000G_ONT/HLA_typed` you must cite the original [SpecImmune](https://github.com/deepomicslab/SpecImmune) repository and citation:

+  Wang, S., Wang, X., Wang, M., Zhou, Q., Wang, L., & Li, S. C. (2026).
+A scalable framework for comprehensive typing of polymorphic immune genes from long-read data.
+Advanced Science (Weinheim, Baden-Wurttemberg, Germany), e21531, e21531.